 CMA Exam Difficulty Based on Pass Rates

 We may then conclude the pass rate of the CMA is higher?
 This is not true.
 According to the latest results, the pass rates of Part 1 and Part 2 was 35% and 42% respectively.
-In comparison, the overall CPA exam pass rate in 2013 was 49.4%.
+In comparison, the overall CPA exam pass rate was 49.9%.

 One important reason of the low rate is the lower eligibility requirement.
 To sit for the CMA exam, a candidate is only required to have a bachelor degree.
 It can be from any discipline and from any country.